nafg/gitlab-ci-runner-scala/README.md

 HOWEVER AT THE MOMENT IT RUNS SCRIPTS VIA sh, SO IT NEEDS LINUX, CYGWIN, ETC.

 You can make it work on windows by creating a batch file named sh that executes its third parameter.
-Something like this:
+Something like this (not tested):

 ````
 REM SH.BAT